Covid-19 coronavirus: Nana Joy remembers the 1925 polio lockdown

 In 1925 there was a polio epidemic, and there would be 175 deaths across New Zealand by the end of it.

-"I must have been about five or six, I was in primmer four.
+"I must have been about 5 or 6, I was in Primer four.
 We got notification to say no one could go to school.
-So we were shut down, as I remember, for six weeks."
+We were shut down, as I remember, for six weeks."

-As the family discussed the worry that not all children today were going to be able to have access to computers, or tablets, or the internet to do their learning while in the current lockdown, Nana Joy remembered a weekly trip to the post office.
+As the family discussed the worry that not all children today were going to be able to have access to computers, or tablets, or the internet to do their learning in the current lockdown, Nana Joy remembered a weekly trip to the post office.

 "We were posted big envelopes that looked very important, and in it would be our different tables and different little jobs for us to do to send back.
 Which we did.
 It was mailed every week, and every week we had to mail it back.
 And they marked it and sent it back with it all marked."

-She remembers a girlfriend in her class who got polio, and that she had to be treated by being put into an iron lung.
-She remembers how after polio, her friend would forever walk with a limp.
+She remembers a girlfriend in her class who got polio, and that she had to be treated in an iron lung.
+SHer friend would forever walk with a limp.

 But as a child, the school shutdown was exciting.
 It felt like a holiday for her and her older siblings.
 "We were always very happy, we had quite a big backyard with swings."

 Her advice to children currently in lockdown is to use their spare time to take advantage of their education, but still have fun.
-"So put aside a time, probably first thing in the morning for an hour and concentrate on that."
+"So put aside a time [to learn], probably first thing in the morning for an hour and concentrate on that."

-"Other than that.
-Enjoy.
-To be happy in life, is one of the main things."
+"Other than that, enjoy.
+To be happy in life is one of the main things."

 - RNZ